>> Home

 Edible Qualities

-Hachiya Japanese Persimmon is a medium-sized tree that is typically grown for its edible qualities, although it does have ornamental merits as well.
+Hachiya Japanese Persimmon is a medium-sized tree that is commonly grown for its edible qualities, although it does have ornamental merits as well.
 It produces orange round fruit (technically 'pomes') with a red blush which are usually ready for picking from early to mid fall.
 The fruits have a sweet taste and a firm texture.

 The fruit are most often used in the following ways: